nmattia/nmattia.com/posts/2023-01-11-introduction-build-gcc-gnu.md

 preview: ""
 ---

-Once a year or so I need to build GCC.
+Once a year or so I need to build <abbr title="GNU Compiler Collection">GCC</abbr>.
 And every year I wish I had notes from the year before.
 This is my cheatsheet on the GNU Build System, build/host/target platforms, `pkg-config`, and `gcc` building.

 The goal is to have a `gcc` executable built from source, and we'll take a few detours to better understand some pervasive concepts in the "build" world.